General Game Rules

 Each game will have at least three (3) referees, and a Field General.
 Coaches will be responsible for signing the final game score sheet after each contest.
 The Field Generals will be in charge of maintaining order during the game and ensuring these rules are enforced properly.
 The Head Official and/or Field General will be responsible for yelling the score to both teams as points are awarded.

-CRITICAL: Organizations with multiple teams in the same age group: During check in, each player will be given a different color wrist band to represent their team.
-Once a team is eliminated from tournament play that disqualifies those players on the losing team from further play during that day.
+During check-in, each player will be given a different color wrist band to represent their team.
 Wristbands are not interchangeable among players.
 All players must have a wristband to be eligible to compete.
 This will be monitored by Field Generals and tournament staff.
-Any players/teams that are caught switching wristbands or competing without a wristband will be automatically eliminated from the tournament.
+Any players/teams that are caught playing for a team other than the team they originally certified with or switching wristbands will be automatically eliminated from the tournament.
+Further, the ENTIRE team MAY be disqualified from the tournament.

 Player Eligibility